Rebecca Peterson: 2023: First WTA Tour final since 2019 & back to top 100

-Ranked No. 140 at the 2023 Mérida Open, she reached her second semifinal as a qualifier at a tournament in Mexico (first was in 2018 at the Abierto Mexicano) defeating fifth seed Alycia Parks and top seed Magda Linette in straight sets.
-Next she defeated Caty McNally to reach the final.
-As a result she returned to the top 100 at No. 99 on 27 February 2023, raising up 40 positions.
+Ranked No. 140 at the Mérida Open, Peterson reached her second semifinal as a qualifier at a tournament in Mexico, the first was in 2018 at the Abierto Mexicano, defeating Nadia Podoroska, fifth seed Alycia Parks and top seed Magda Linette in straight sets.
+Next she defeated Caty McNally to reach the final, where she lost to Camila Giorgi.

-At the 2023 BNP Paribas Open she reached the third round defeating Marta Kostyuk and 22nd seed Shuai Zhang after retirement.
-It was only her second third round of a WTA 1000.
-Next she defeated Jil Teichmann to reach the fourth round for the first time in her career at this WTA level.
-As a result she moved close to 30 positions up in the rankings in the top 75.
+At Indian Wells, she reached the fourth round defeating Marta Kostyuk 22nd seed Zhang Shuai (due to retirement) and Jil Teichmann, before losing to sixth seed Coco Gauff.
+It was the first time in her career she had gone as deep at WTA 1000 level.
+As a result, she moved up in the rankings to world No. 76 on 20 March.

+Peterson made it through to the quarterfinals at the Chicago Challenger in August with wins over Diane Parry and Kaia Kanepi.
+She lost in the last eight to Cristina Bucșa.

 National representation

 Peterson made her debut for Sweden in 2014 Fed Cup.
 The team was host, playing against the Thailand in a play-off in order to remain in World Group II in 2015.
 Peterson first match happened in doubles, together with Hilda Melander, and they succeeded in winning against Tamarine Tanasugarn/Varatchaya Wongteanchai.
 Swedish team, with score of 4–0, kept their place in World Group II.

 In 2015, Swedish team played against Swiss team in the World Group I Play–off for the chance to be promoted into World Group in 2016.
 Peterson played her first singles match against Timea Bacsinszky, but lost in straight sets.
-In doubles, together with Johanna Larsson, they won against Viktorija Golubic/Xenia Knoll but Switzerland won with a score of 3–1.
+In doubles, together with Johanna Larsson, she won against Viktorija Golubic/Xenia Knoll but Switzerland won with a score of 3–1.
 So Swedish team was forced to play in the Play-off, in order to stay in World Group II in 2016.
 They played against Slovakia, and Peterson faced Anna Karolína Schmiedlová, but failed to win.
 In doubles, together with Susanne Celik, she lost to Jana Čepelová/Schmiedlová.
 Swedish team finally lost with a 0–4 score.